 The Glacier Express Chur-Zermatt journey that we did takes about five and a half hours, but the boarding time still allows for lunch service on the train.

 The Glacier Express service has been running since 1930 and is named after the Rhone Glacier.
 It starts in St Moritz, in the south-east of Switzerland and travels through Chur where we boarded.

-Chur is the capital of canton Grisons, or Graubunden.
+Chur is the capital of Canton Grisons, which is also called Graubunden.
 Did you know that Swiss cantons and even some towns can be named differently in French or German, or even in Italian as well?
 This can be incredibly confusing to a foreigner.
 When I first moved to Switzerland I thought there must be about eighty Swiss cantons when in fact there are only 26.

 Apart from the stunning mountain scenery and the fact that it is the largest canton in Switzerland, Graubunden is actually a trilingual canton.
 Native speakers of Swiss German, Italian and Romansch (the least-spoken and little-known fourth language of Switzerland) exist side by side in the pretty mountain villages.

 From Chur, the train climbs up narrow-gauge rails to Disentis and the Oberalp pass, into the canton of Uri.
 From there, it descends through to Andermatt and into the canton of Valais (or Wallis, in German!).
 The train stops at Brig and Visp and climbs up through the Mattertal valley.
 The journey ends in Zermatt, 1600m above sea level.